traefik/mesh/docs/content/configuration.md

 By default, all traffic is denied so we need to grant access to clients to our application.
 This is done by defining a `TrafficTarget`.

-???
+!!!
 Note "TrafficTarget Source & Destination"
     Please note that TrafficTarget is a namespaced resource.
-Therefore, the source and the destination namespace needs to be explicitly defined.
+    It is important to ensure that the destination namespace is populated, as kubernetes will not autopopulate this field for you.
-    If you do not define a destination namespace, the TrafficTarget namespace will be used as the destination namespace.
+    If the destination namespace is not populated, the TrafficTarget namespace will be used as the destination namespace.

 ```yaml
 ---